alexroan/zk-playground/README.md

 Then, using a package called `snarkjs`, we can use this circuit to generate a Solidity smart contract verifier specifically for that circuit!

-Generate the proof off-chain, submit on-chain to the verifier, and if verified, take some action/open some door/mint some tokens/etc.
+Example flow: Generate the proof off-chain, and submit on-chain to the verifier.
+If verified, the contract can take action/open some doors/mint some tokens/etc.

 ## [1.
 Multiplier](./1-multiplier/)